tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 of the element intended to maximize legibility.
 The cTLS version is represented by the key "ctlsVersion", whose value is an integer, defaulting to 0 if omitted.

-> OPEN ISSUE: Is it really worth converting snake_case to camelCase?  camelCase is slightly more traditional in JSON, and saves one byte, but it seems annoying to implement.

 For example, the following specialization describes a protocol with a single fixed version (TLS 1.3) and a single fixed cipher suite (TLS_AES_128_GCM_SHA256).
 On the wire, ClientHello.cipher_suites, ServerHello.cipher_suites, and the